Pioneer/Premier Aces

 Ireland.

-to return to England, he formed a group called The Masters.
+in Spotlight, but ended up returning to England where he formed a group called The Masters.

-After recording a couple of records with them, he would return to
+After recording a couple of records with them, he would eventually return to

 Ireland to join The Trident Showband from Limerick.